What is Down Syndrome?

-- Trisomy 21: The most common type of Down syndrome, trisomy 21 occurs when a developing baby has 3 copies of chromosome 21 in every cell instead of the typical 2 copies.
-This form is present 95% of the time.
+- Trisomy 21: The term “trisomy” means having an extra copy of a chromosome.
+The most common type of Down syndrome, trisomy 21, occurs when a developing baby has three copies of chromosome 21 in every cell instead of the typical two copies.
+This type makes up 95% of the cases.

-- Mosaicism: In the rarest type of Down syndrome, some cells contain the usual 46 chromosomes, and some contain 47.
+- Mosaicism: In the rarest type (only 1%) of Down syndrome, some cells contain the usual 46 chromosomes, and some contain 47.
 The extra chromosome in these cases is chromosome 21.

 How common is Down syndrome?